Farama-Foundation/Gymnasium/docs/tutorials/gymnasium_basics/load_quadruped_model.md

-Load custom quadruped robot environments
+JLoad custom quadruped robot environments
 ================================

-In this tutorial, we will see how to use the `MuJoCo/Ant-v5` framework to create a quadruped walking environment.
+In this tutorial we will see how to use the `MuJoCo/Ant-v5` framework to create a quadruped walking environment.
 Using a model file (ending in `.xml`) without having to create a new class.

 Steps:

 0. Get your **MJCF** (or **URDF**) model file of your robot.
 	1. Create your own model (see the [Guide](https://mujoco.readthedocs.io/en/stable/modeling.html)).
-	2. Find a ready-made model (in this tutorial, we will use a model from the [**MuJoCo Menagerie**](https://github.com/google-deepmind/mujoco_menagerie) collection).
+	2. Find a ready-made model (in this tutorial we will use a model from the [**MuJoCo Menagerie**](https://github.com/google-deepmind/mujoco_menagerie) collection).
 1. Load the model with the `xml_file` argument.
 2. Tweak the environment parameters to get the desired behavior.
  	1. Tweak the environment simulation parameters.
 	2. Tweak the environment termination parameters.
 	3. Tweak the environment reward parameters.
 	4. Tweak the environment observation parameters.
-3. Train an agent to walk/run with your robot.
+3. Train an agent to locomote your robot.

-The reader is expected to be familiar with the basics of robotics and the included `Gymnasium/MuJoCo` environments and the robot model they use, familiarity with the **MJCF** file model format and the `MuJoCo` simulator is not required but is recommended.
+The reader is expected to be familiar with the `Gymnasium` API & library, the basics of robotics, and the included `Gymnasium/MuJoCo` environments and the robot model they use, familiarity with the **MJCF** file model format and the `MuJoCo` simulator is not required but is recommended.

 Setup
 ------